 I think the best option for jumping into luxury pens is going to be a fountain pen.

-This is because a fountain pen is often the most difficult pen to compare with cheaper counterparts in other writing styles (like ballpoint pens or a rollerball pen).
+This is because a fountain pen is often the most difficult pen to compare with cheaper counterparts in other writing styles.

 A luxury fountain pen is often the least comparable with a regular plastic pen.